EricThomson/mandelviews/readme.md

 # mandelviews
-Calculate and visualize the Mandelbrot set.
+Compute and visualize the Mandelbrot set.

 ![mandelbrot set](./docs/images/mandelviews_example.jpg)

 To install: `pip install mandelviews`

-For details on usage and algorithms, please see the documentation.
+For details on getting started, please see [the documentation](docs/index.md).